DigitaleDeltaOrg/DD-viewer/README.md

 [http://www.digitaledelta.org/bootstrap/lizard/](http://www.digitaledelta.org/bootstrap/lizard/).
 This JSON determines the base layers and overlays, the spatial and temporal viewport, etc., and is the recommended way to initialize the client.
-If you are inclined to override any these settings, it's possible the save the file locally as `dd-bootstrap.json`, edit it to meet your wishes, and place it next to `index.html`.
+If you are inclined to override any of these settings, it's possible the save the file locally as `dd-bootstrap.json`, edit it to meet your wishes, and place it next to `index.html`.

 ## Source files